 12. (I can’t believe I have to explain this?)
 “Stealthing”, which is the non-consensual removal of condom during sex is sexual assault – let’s not dance around this – it’s rape.
 Don’t do it, but also if you hear a mate talking about this, straighten them out.

 13. On the subject of condoms, if it’s been a while, look up how to properly use a condom

 14. Always offer a deposit even if not requested – expect (and offer) to pay a cancellation fee – potentially up to the full amount, if you need to cancel with little notice.

-16. For incalls, be on time ?– don’t be late, but don’t hang around their entrance for 30 minutes in advance creeping out the neighbours.
+16. For in calls, be on time. don’t be late, but don’t hang around their entrance for 30 minutes in advance creeping out the neighbors.